-"Educational innovations are championed by who focus on horizons of optimal learning using the lens of unmet needs."
+"Educational innovations are championed by visionary leaders who focus on horizons of optimal learning using the lens of unmet needs."

 Our University Transition Program Story

 The Dream of Sowing Seeds of Excellence

 How did the dream to provide gifted and talented adolescents with appropriately challenging learning opportunities become a highly lauded educational environment where students thrive mentally, academically, socially, physically within a cohort of peers who invest in meaningful relationships and a caring community, taking responsibility for development of abilities of self and other, and ultimately propelling each other to achieve success in university studies, navigate exciting career pathways, build loving families while contributing their talents and gifts to society for the welfare of future generations?